haohanchen/Scrape-US-Congressmen-Twitter-Network/README.md

-# Scraper using Twitter API
+# Mining the Twitter Network of US Congressmen

 The project scrapes lists of friends and followers of US Congressmen (as of 2017) and calculates their ideological positions using Correspondence Analysis.